Niklas Svedberg

-Niklas Svedberg (born 4 September 1989) is a Swedish professional ice hockey goaltender currently playing under contract with the Fischtown Pinguins of the Deutsche Eishockey Liga (DEL).
+Niklas Svedberg (born 4 September 1989) is a Swedish professional ice hockey goaltender currently playing under contract with the HC Bolzano of the ICE Hockey League (ICEHL).
 He won a Swedish championship title in 2012 with Brynäs IF.

 Playing career

 On 29 May 2012, the Boston Bruins announced that they had signed Svedberg from the Swedish Elite League to an Entry Level Contract.
 Svedberg made his AHL debut on 19 October 2012 against the Manchester Monarchs.
 Svedberg was called up to the Boston Bruins on 24 May 2013.
 Svedberg was also voted as the AHL 2012–13 goalie of the year.

 Svedberg made his NHL debut on 2 January 2014 in a home game against the Nashville Predators, playing all 60:50 of game time into a short overtime, resulting in a 3-2 Bruins win.